 With limited exception, Roesch Library is open every day, normally until 5 a.m. during regular weeks of the term and 24 hours during exam weeks.
-Research and writing assistance is available in person or via email, telephone, text message, or online chat.
+Research and writing assistance is available in a variety of forms.

-Computers, printers, copiers, and scanners are available, as well as cameras, phone chargers, and e-readers.
+Computers are available, as well as wall-mounted monitors, cameras, phone chargers, and e-readers.
+Multi-function printers, available with a University login, can print, scan, and copy in grayscale and color.
 Open study areas are available throughout the building with noise levels that vary by floor—noisy, conversational, considerate, and silent.
 Students, faculty, and staff also can use an online reservation system to book study rooms, huddle rooms, and team rooms.
 Wi-Fi is available throughout the building.

 For more information or to browse the catalog, visit the website.